mi2rl/MI2RLNet/medimodule/Brain/README.md

 # set the model with weight
 module.init('/path/for/segmentation.h5')

-# get a liver mask of the image
+# get a blackblood mask of the image
 mask = module.predict('/path/of/seg_result.hdr')
 ```